Manager of Opposition Business in the Legislative Assembly; Shadow Minister for Health; Mental Health

-Sean wants to ensure that as people reach retirement they feel confident their local area will provide them with excellent public transport plus medical and support services.
+Sean wants to ensure that as people reach retirement they feel confident their local area will provide them with excellent public transport, plus health and support services.

-Sean is a strong voice in the Parliament, and in the Liberal National Government of Western Australia.
+Sean is a strong voice in the Parliament, and in the Liberal Party of Western Australia.
 He will continue to fight for government funding to support our local needs, wants and aspirations.

 Sean has worked hard for our local area and here are just some of the local achievements:

 ✔ Upgraded facilities at Churchlands Senior High School and local primary schools